akapez/ts-webpack-starter/README.md

-# TypeScript Webpack Image Handling Example
+# TypeScript + Webpack Starter Template

 A minimal starter for building TypeScript projects with Webpack.
 It includes a simple counter and an example of importing and displaying an image.